KeithLewis99/libminer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of libminer is to …
+The goal of libminer is to count how many packages are in the User and Program Files library.

 ## Installation